-Also be aware that we make single class registrations available for families who would like to drop in.
-Please see our answer regarding single classes below.
+Please be aware that we make single class registrations available for families who would like to drop in.
+See our answer regarding single classes below.

 Q: Are there makeup classes?

 A: Families are permitted a maximum of two (2) makeup classes per term.
-All makeups are subject to availability, are scheduled on a first come first served basis and do not rollover.
+All makeups are subject to availability, are scheduled on a first come first served basis.
 Families are allowed to attend another class appropriate for their child’s age group that is within the current term.
+We strongly recommend scheduling makeups as soon as you become aware of a conflict, as available space may sometimes be limited.
 To schedule a makeup class please email email@example.com or call 212-258-9922.

 Q: Are there refunds?

 A: Tuition fee is fully refundable up to two weeks before the start of the term.
 A 50% refund is available for registrations cancelled within the first two weeks of class.
 No refunds will be issued after the first two weeks of class.